Timur Bekmambetov: Personal life

-Bekmambetov is the current owner of the former Walt Disney mansion in Los Angeles.
+Bekmambetov owns the former Walt Disney mansion in Los Angeles.

-Bekmambetov is married to the Russian urbanist Natalia Fishman-Bekmambetova, who worked on the restoration of Gorky Park in Moscow and the renovation of the city of Kazan.
+Bekmambetov is married to Russian urbanist Natalia Fishman-Bekmambetova, who worked on the restoration of Gorky Park in Moscow and the renovation of the city of Kazan.

 Political views

-In a 2007 editorial about Day Watch in The Guardian, Bekmambetov compared president Vladimir Putin film's "light ones" saying "[Light and dark] doesn't mean good and bad.
+In a 2007 editorial about Day Watch in The Guardian, Bekmambetov compared president Vladimir Putin to the film's "light ones", saying "[Light and dark] doesn't mean good and bad.
 Dark means freedom and light means responsibility - and, in real life, Putin, for sure, is a light one.
 He is trying to fix everything, make everything organised somehow.
 But it's very bad for freedom".

-In 2022 Bekmambetov condemned Russia's invasion of Ukraine and called the boycott of Russian films in the West "emotional, sincere and reasonable".
+In 2022, Bekmambetov condemned Russia's invasion of Ukraine, and called the boycott of Russian films in the West "emotional, sincere and reasonable".